MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 Organize structured data with tables.
 Tables are especially useful for describing function parameters, object methods, and other data with a clear name to description mapping.
 You can format tables in pull requests, wiki, and Markdown files such as README files and Markdown widgets.

-- Place each table row on its own line
+- Place each table row on its own line.
-- Separate table cells using the pipe character `|`
+- Separate table cells using the pipe character `|`.
-- The first two lines of a table set the column headers and the alignment of elements in the table
+- The first two lines of a table set the column headers and the alignment of elements in the table.
-- Use colons (`:`) when dividing the header and body of tables to specify column alignment (left, center, right)
+- Use colons (`:`) when dividing the header and body of tables to specify column alignment (left, center, right).
-- To start a new line, use the HTML break tag (`<br/>`) (works within a Wiki but not elsewhere)
+- To start a new line, use the HTML break tag (`<br/>`) (works within a Wiki but not elsewhere).
-- Make sure to end each row with a CR or LF
+- Make sure to end each row with a CR or LF.
-- A blank space is required before and after work item or pull request (PR) mentions inside a table cell
+- A blank space is required before and after work item or pull request (PR) mentioned inside a table cell.

 **Example:**